Frederic Manning: Early years in England

-Manning moved in with Galton, who had become the vicar of Edenham, a village about three miles north-west of Bourne in south Lincolnshire.
+Manning moved in with Galton, who had become vicar of Edenham, a village about three miles north-west of Bourne in south Lincolnshire.
 He devoted his time to study, reading voraciously, particularly the classics and philosophy, under the domineering influence of Galton.
 Although he seemingly shared Galton's contempt for Catholicism, Manning never renounced it entirely.
 He made several unsuccessful attempts to write a historical novel, and in 1907 published his first book, The Vigil of Brunhild, which was a monologue written in verse.
 Scenes and Portraits followed in 1909, which was a discussion of religious topics written in the form of a series of debates in which those taking part are leading lights from the past, such as Socrates, Francis of Assisi and Thomas Cromwell.
 These books went down well in literary circles, but did not enjoy a particularly wide circulation.
 Manning was recognised as an up-and-coming writer, a reputation that the indifferent collection Poems (1910) did not dissipate.

-Manning was never the most robust of individuals, neither was his lifestyle particularly healthy.
-Despite his asthma, he became a heavy smoker, and he seems to have sought escape from his loneliness in the local public houses.
+Manning was never very robust, neither was his lifestyle particularly healthy.
 In the years immediately before World War I, he started to move in London artistic circles, becoming friends with Max Beerbohm and William Rothenstein (there is a collection of letters from Manning to Rothenstein), as well as the influential young poets Ezra Pound and Richard Aldington.

 First World War

 When war broke out, Manning was keen to enlist, possibly to escape from a stifling environment and to widen his horizons.
-A man with his fragile constitution and unhealthy lifestyle was not going to be an attractive proposition for the military authorities, but in October 1915 after several attempts, his persistence paid off and he enrolled in the King's Shropshire Light Infantry.
+A man with his fragile constitution and unhealthy lifestyle was not going to be an attractive proposition for the military authorities, but in October 1915 after several attempts, his persistence paid off and he enlisted in the King's Shropshire Light Infantry.
 He was a private with the service number 19022.
 He was selected for officer training, but failed the course.
 Sent to France in 1916, Manning experienced action with the 7th Battalion at the Battle of the Somme, was promoted to lance-corporal and experienced life in the trenches.
 He was recalled for further training and posted to Ireland in May 1917 with a commission as a second lieutenant in the Royal Irish Regiment.
 The life of an officer did not agree with him; he seems not to have integrated particularly well and he drank excessively, getting into trouble with his superiors.
 His inebriation was put down to neurasthenia, but Manning resigned his commission on 28 February 1918.